 He died childless and without having named an heir, thus an inquiry was made in order to settle his affairs during which the box was found with a note on it saying “To be opened in the event of death prior to that of the Marquise de Brinvilliers“.
 Marie-Madeleine swiftly fled the country.

-Half a year later, on March 24 in 1673, la Chaussée is sentenced to death after torture, during which he confessed everything.
+Half a year later, on March 24 in 1673, la Chaussée was sentenced to death after torture, during which he confessed everything.

 She later confessed to have committed incest, to have murdered her father and her brothers, to have tried to murder her sister (which in the meanwhile had died of natural causes), she admitted to have tried to poison her husband, but then decided against it and gave him antidotes, to have committed adultery and masturbation, to have slept with her cousin, to have taken drugs in order to abort a child and to have poisoned her maid.
 As motive she stated a need for independence and money.